 If you already have an idea of what phone you're chasing, check lower down the page for specific phone deals for the best plans to grab them on.
 If, on the other hand, you're dead keen on a certain carrier, we've tracked down the best Telstra plans and the best Optus plans available as well.

-Below, we have a live tracker that compares some of the best available phones and plans, spanning the full range of telcos and networks, and updates as they change.
+Below, we have a live tracker that compares some of the best available iPhone handsets, both standalone and on plans, spanning the full range of telcos and networks.
+If you're after an Android alternative (from Samsung or Google, for instance), scroll further down to find our comparison tables.

 Compare iPhone deals